A bleeding disorder, usually inherited, characterised by the deficiency of coagulation factor VIII or IX.

 - distended and painful abdomen

 - age >60 years (acquired haemophilia)

-- autoimmune disorders, inflammatory bowel disease, diabetes, hepatitis, pregnancy, postnatal, or malignancy (acquired haemophilia)
+- autoimmune disorders, inflammatory bowel disease, diabetes, hepatitis, pregnancy and postnatal period, malignancy, monoclonal gammopathies, use of certain drugs (acquired haemophilia)

 1st investigations to order